-Principles of International Law explains and illustrates the essential concepts of international law from an Australian perspective.
-It provides an authoritative yet accessible guide to the structure of international law, its systemic requirements and major substantive topics.
+Principles of International Law provides a clear, succinct and accessible guide to the cardinal concepts of public international law by covering its structure, systematic requirements and major substantive topics.

-Each chapter contains a clear statement of objectives, a list of key instruments and authorities, a lucid statement of the law, original analysis, extracts from relevant treaties and other international instruments, and helpful case summaries and extracts.
-Problem questions and suggested arguments for use in answering them are included, and further discussion questions are provided.
+Each chapter contains a clear statement of objectives, a list of key instruments and authorities, a lucid statement of the law, original analysis and commentary, extracts from treaties and other legal instruments, and helpful case summaries and extracts.
+Problem questions with suggested responses and further discussion questions are provided.
 An appendix of basic documents is included for convenient quick reference.

-In an increasingly global society, a strong understanding of the principles of international law is invaluable.
-This text provides clear guidance to scholars, legal practitioners and students of law or international relations seeking to improve their knowledge and extend their understanding of this important subject.
+The volume provides clear guidance to scholars, legal practitioners and students of law or international relations seeking to improve their knowledge and to extend their understanding of this important subject.

 - Clear, accessible discussion of international law key principles